Axiomatic Characterizations of Draft Rules: Introduction

 Our characterization results complement existing characterizations of alternative allocation rules for the multiple-object assignment problem.
-For example, \citet{papai2001strategyproof}, \citet{ehlers2003coalitional}, and \citet{hatfield2009strategy} show, on various preference domains, that sequential dictatorships\footnote{In a sequential dictatorship, a first dictator is assigned her most-preferred bundle from the entire set of objects.
-Then, a second dictator, whose identity may depend on the first dictator's assigned bundle, chooses his most-preferred bundle from the set of remaining objects; the third dictator is determined by the previous dictators' assigned bundles, and so on.
-If the order of dictators is the same for all preference profiles, then the sequential dictatorship is called a \emph{serial dictatorship}.} are characterized by appropriate notions of efficiency, strategy-proofness, and non-bossiness.
-In each of those papers, imposing further requirements (e.g., neutrality in \citealp{hatfield2009strategy}) pins down the class of serial dictatorships (see also \citealp{papai2000strategyproof}).
+For example, \citet{papai2001strategyproof}, \citet{ehlers2003coalitional}, and \citet{hatfield2009strategy} show, on various preference domains, that \emph{sequential dictatorships}\footnote{In a sequential dictatorship, a first dictator is assigned her most-preferred bundle from the entire set of objects.
+Then, a second dictator, whose identity may depend on the first dictator and her assigned bundle, chooses his most-preferred bundle from the set of remaining objects; the third dictator is determined by the previous dictators and their assigned bundles, and so on.
+If the order of dictators is the same for all preference profiles, then the sequential dictatorship is a serial dictatorship.} are characterized by appropriate notions of efficiency, strategy-proofness, and non-bossiness.
+In each of those papers, imposing further requirements (e.g., ``neutrality'' in \citealp{hatfield2009strategy}) pins down the class of serial dictatorships (see also \citealp{papai2000strategyproof} and \citealp{klaus2001strategy}).

 The properties we consider are mostly familiar, but they have been adapted or extended to our setting.
 Many mechanisms allocate objects to agents on the basis of priorities.
-For the class of \emph{single-unit} problems, where each agent is assigned a single object, \cite{svensson1994queue} considers a version of RP (which he calls \emph{weak fairness}) and constructs a mechanism satisfying RP, EFF, and SP on the full preference domain. \citet[Lemma 1]{ergin2000consistency} shows that this property, together with EFF, fully characterizes serial dictatorships in the single-unit setting with strict preferences.
-Our version of RP is the natural extension of \citeauthor{svensson1994queue}'s (\citeyear{svensson1994queue}) property to multiple-object problems.
+For the class of \emph{single-unit} problems, where each agent is assigned a single object, \cite{svensson1994queue} considers a version of RP (which he calls \emph{weak fairness}) and constructs a mechanism satisfying RP, SP, and Pareto efficiency on the full preference domain. \citet[Lemma 1]{ergin2000consistency} shows that this property, together with Pareto efficiency, fully characterizes serial dictatorships in the single-unit setting with strict preferences.
+Our version of RP is a natural extension of \citeauthor{svensson1994queue}'s (\citeyear{svensson1994queue}) property to multiple-object problems.
 Another related property is \emph{no justified envy (NJE)}, which is a desideratum for school-choice mechanisms \citep{abdulkadirouglu2003school}: both properties forbid envy towards an agent with lower priority.
 The difference is that NJE arises in problems with unit demand and local (i.e., school-specific), rather than global, priority orders.